 Human Resource Management (HRM) Internship (1) Prereq: perm.
 Internship experience that provides on-site exposure to general business operations and procedures.
 Intended for experiences following the freshman year.
-320 Human Resource Management (4) Prereq: MGT 202 or MGT 240 or perm.
+320 Human Resource Management (4)Prereq: MGT 202 or MGT 240 or perm.
 Survey of human resource management practices in areas of human resource planning, recruitment, selection, training and development, performance appraisal, compensation, discipline, safety audits, and personnel research.
-Includes applications in employment law and discussion of interface of line and staff responsibilities in organization Advanced Concepts in Human Resource Management (4) Prereq: MGT 200 or 202 or 240.
+Includes applications in employment law and discussion of interface of line and staff responsibilities in organization 324 Advanced Concepts in Human Resource Management (4) Prereq: MGT 200 or 202 or 240.
 A course designed for students entering the HRM major.
 Topics covered include staffing, training and development, performance management, compensation and benefits, and employment relations.
-Also covered is the role of the HR manager as a contributing member of the management team and the strategic relationship of the HR function to the organization Internship (1-4) Prereq: perm.
+Also covered is the role of the HR manager as a contributing member of the management team and the strategic relationship of the HR function to the organization.
+398 Internship (1-4) Prereq: perm.
 Internship experience that provides opportunities to learn by participating in day-to-day activities of a business concern for at least four consecutive weeks.
 Intended for experience following the sophomore year.
 425 Employee Relations (4) Prereq: MGT 200.
 Study of discretionary and mandatory employee relations issues such as discipline procedures, individual employment contracts, union contract administration, and alternative dispute resolution.
 Topics also include employee safety and health issues, and compliance with health and safety regulations.
-Compensation Management and 430 Human Resource Information Systems Prereq: 320 or 324, or perm.
+Compensation Management and Human Resource Information Systems Prereq: 320 or 324, or perm.
 Advanced study of compensation and the management of complex compensation systems.
 Topics will include job analysis, job evaluation, pay structure design and implementation, and performance-based pay.
-The role of information systems in the creation and administration of compensation systems will be addressed Training, Development, and Performance Management (4) Prereq: 320 or 324.
+The role of information systems in the creation and administration of compensation systems will be Training, Development, and Performance Management (4) 440 Prereq: 320 or 324.
 Advanced study of strategic knowledge and performance management systems in organizations.
-Topics include design, delivery, and evaluation of human resource development and knowledge management interventions; employee performance measurement systems design, implementation, and evaluation.
-Recruitment and Selection (4) Prereg: 320 or 324.
-Students will gain expertise in the design and application of strategic internal and external recruitment and selection methods, legal compliance and application to relevant issues such as downsizing, rightsizing, reengineering, and outplacement. international Human Resource Management (4) Prereq: HRM 320 or 324.
+Topics include design, delivery, and evaluation of training and strategic training initiatives.
+The design of employee performance assessment methods and implementation of proper feedback processes will be addressed.
+Recruitment and Selection (4) Prereq: 320 or 324.
+Students will gain expertise in the design and application of strategic internal and external recruitment and selection methods, legal compliance and application to relevant issues such as downsizing, rightsizing, reengineering, and outplacement. international Human Resource 455 Management (4) Prereq: HRM 320 or 324.
 Course exposes students to the management of human resources in foreign countries.
 Students will explore topics dealing with cultural issues associated with doing business in different countries.
 Recruiting, selecting, and motivating individuals in a foreign country, and the unique challenges of multinational human resource management will be studied.
 Strategic Human Resource Management (4) Prereq: 430, 440, 450.
 Integrative course serving as capstone course.
 Students expected to apply functional HRM knowledge to an understanding of how, through acting as internal change agents, HRM helps the organization achieve its strategic objectives.
 Current applications such as outsourcing and downsizing may be brought into focus.
-Seminar (1-5) Prereq: perm.
+Tier III equivalent course.
+491 Seminar (1-5)Prereq: perm.
 Selected topics of current interest in human resource management.
-Independent Research (1-4) Prereq: perm.
+497 Independent Research (1-4)Prereq: perm.
 Research involving some human resource management topic.
 Topic selection and study are under direction of faculty member.
-498 Internship (1-4) Prereq: perm.
+Internship (1-4) Prereq: perm.